• Skip to primary navigation

 Korvapuustit (Finnish Cinnamon Rolls)

 A recipe for Korvapuustit (Finnish Cinnamon Rolls)!
-This cardamom-scented pastry is filled with layers of cinnamon sugar and baked until golden.
+These cardamom-scented pastries are filled with swirls of cinnamon sugar and baked until golden.

 Course Bread